duosecurity/ykpiv-ssh-agent-helper/README.md

 # Build / Install

-Grab the latest yubico-piv-tool-x.x.x-mac.zip distribution from https://developers.yubico.com/yubico-piv-tool/Releases/, and place it in the same directory containing this README.md.
-Then, run:
+1. Grab the latest yubico-piv-tool-x.x.x-mac.zip distribution from https://developers.yubico.com/yubico-piv-tool/Releases/, and place it in the same directory containing this README.md.

+2. Download OpenSC-0.18.0.dmg from https://github.com/OpenSC/OpenSC/releases, and
+place the "OpenSC 0.18.0.pkg" file in the same directory containing this README.md

+3. Then, run:

     ./pkg_build.sh